 The Graduate Certificate in Marketing can help position you for success in the rapidly changing world of marketing, whether you’re a marketing professional looking to expand your knowledge base or someone new to marketing aiming to jump-start your entry into the field.

 At Northeastern, we’re laser-focused on the tech economy—that means you’ll get the most relevant, forward-looking perspective on digital marketing tools and trends.
 You’ll interact with students and faculty from a wide range of backgrounds and work experiences so you can truly develop a global mindset.

-- If you’re an international student, you’ll take five courses on campus in the full-time format, which is F-1 visa compliant.
-This may make you eligible to apply for Optional Practical Training (OPT) allowing you to work in the United States for up to a year after your studies are complete.
+The full-time program is F-1 visa compliant for international students.
+This may make you eligible to apply for Optional Practical Training (OPT), allowing you to work in the United States for up to a year after your studies are complete.

 Earning your certificate is a great way to get the skills you need immediately and also pave the way toward a future master’s degree, should you decide to take that path later on.
 The credits you earn may be applied to one of Northeastern’s eligible master’s degree programs, including the Part-Time MBA and the Online MBA.

 Focuses on marketing analysis and planning.
 Emphasizes analysis of customer needs and company and competitor capabilities.
 This analysis forms the basis of a sound marketing strategy that provides value to customers in a way superior to competitors.
 Discusses how to deliver this strategy through the development of an integrated marketing program covering product offerings, pricing, promotion, and distribution.